 - Net present value (NPV) is the total present value of all cash flows, including inflows (cash received) and outflows (cash paid out).
-A positive NPV value indicates a profitable investment. - Net future value (NFV) is the total future value of all cash flows.
-A positive NFV value also indicates a profitable investment. - Payback (PB) is the time required to recover the initial cost of an investment, disregarding the present value of the cash inflows (time value of money). - Discounted payback (DPB) is the time required to recover the initial cost of an investment using the present value of the cash inflows (time value of money). - Internal rate of return (IRR) is the interest rate at which the net present value of the cash flows is equal to 0. - Modified internal rate of return (MOD) considers the reinvestment of cash when solving for IRR.
+A positive NPV value indicates a profitable investment. - Internal rate of return (IRR) is the interest rate at which the net present value of the cash flows is equal to 0.